shahabi8/Training/system_design/system.md

         Exchanges and Queues: Supports different types of exchanges (direct, topic, fanout) to route messages to different queues.
         Queue Sharding: Can use plugins or extensions to achieve some level of partitioning or sharding.
         Clustering: Supports clustering for high availability and fault tolerance.

+# Using Cassendra to store user --> followers and user --> followings
+CREATE TABLE user_followings (
+  user_id UUID,
+  following_id UUID,
+  PRIMARY KEY (user_id, following_id)
+);

+Each row in this table represents a unique relationship where a specific user is followed by another user.
+The user_id column stores the ID of the user being followed.
+The follower_id column stores the ID of the user who is following.
+This means that if user A (with user_id = A) is followed by user B (with follower_id = B), there will be a row in the user_followers table with user_id = A and follower_id = B.

+SELECT follower_id FROM user_followers WHERE user_id = 'someUserId';

+CREATE TABLE user_followers (
+  user_id UUID,
+  follower_id UUID,
+  PRIMARY KEY (user_id, follower_id)
+);

+SELECT following_id FROM user_followings WHERE user_id = 'someUserId';

+But in reality we should use Graph DB for relationships

+# Using Cassendra for storing chat messages
+CREATE TABLE user_messages (
+    user_id UUID,
+    contact_id UUID,
+    timestamp TIMESTAMP,
+    message_id UUID,
+    message_text TEXT,
+    PRIMARY KEY ((user_id, contact_id), timestamp, message_id)
+) WITH CLUSTERING ORDER BY (timestamp DESC);

+user_id: The ID of the user.
+This acts as a partition key in combination with contact_id.
+contact_id: The ID of the contact (another user).
+This also acts as a partition key.
+timestamp: The time when the message was sent.
+This is used as a clustering key and is ordered in descending order to fetch the most recent messages first.
+message_id: A unique identifier for each message.
+It ensures the uniqueness of each message and can be part of the clustering key.
+message_text: The content of the message.

+Partitioning: By using (user_id, contact_id) as the partition key, you ensure that all messages between two specific users are stored in the same partition.
+This design makes it easy and efficient to query messages for a particular conversation.

+Clustering: Using timestamp as a clustering key and ordering by DESC ensures that the most recent messages are read first, which aligns with typical chat application behavior where users want to see the latest messages.

+Message Uniqueness: Including message_id in the clustering key helps to maintain the uniqueness of each message, even if multiple messages are sent at the exact same timestamp (which, while rare, is possible in high-frequency chat systems).

+Efficient Range Queries: This schema allows you to efficiently query message history between two users for specific time ranges, which is common in chat applications (e.g., loading the last 50 messages).

+SELECT message_id, message_text, timestamp FROM user_messages
+WHERE user_id = 'user1' AND contact_id = 'user2'
+ORDER BY timestamp DESC
+LIMIT 50;

+Role of Clustering Key

+    Ordering: Clustering keys provide a way to order rows within a partition.
+For example, by specifying WITH CLUSTERING ORDER BY (timestamp DESC), you instruct Cassandra to store and retrieve messages in descending order of their timestamp.
+This means the most recent messages come first, which is a typical requirement for chat applications.

+    Efficient Range Queries: By using clustering keys, you can efficiently query subsets of data within a partition.
+For instance, you can retrieve all messages between certain dates or fetch the latest N messages.
+The clustering key enables these types of queries without scanning the entire partition.

+    Uniqueness: When used together with the partition key, clustering keys help ensure that each row in the table is unique.
+For example, (user_id, contact_id, timestamp, message_id) together forms a unique identifier for each message.